robermx/chat-app/README.md

 ## Description

-Build a Realtime Chat App with NestJS and ReactJS.
+Build a Realtime Chat App, register and login with NestJS and ReactJS.

 ## Tech Stack